Year of Call:

 Oliver has a particular expertise in acting for receivers, third parties, companies, liquidators, administrators and those applying for compensation and release of monies from restraint, receivership and confiscation orders and those caught up with civil recovery of the proceeds of crime (Kitallides (2015), Bark & Co v Khan (2014), SFO v Bates (‘Operation Anderson’) (2009)).

 Oliver’s experience is recognised by his appointment to both the CPS and the SFO Advocate Panel Schemes.
-In addition he is a contributor to Millington and Sutherland Williams on the Proceeds of Crime, OUP.

 Oliver is regularly invited to speak at asset recovery and money laundering conferences / seminars.
 These include: